Seven million Australians aren’t doing this simple money-saving Christmas hack

 - mood swings

 How can you get help?
 Usually the earlier you ask for help the more options will be available to you.
 Start with talking to your bank and seeing what they can offer in terms of financial difficulty programs.
 Also, Australians have access to a free National Debt Helpline on 1800 007 007.

 Nobody wants debt as a guest at the table this Christmas.
 When not well-managed, it’s also that annoying guest that overstays its welcome well into the New Year.
-By following the tips above, we hope you can maintain or improve your own financial wellbeing this Christmas and enjoy a stress-free start to 2020.
+By following the tips above, we hope you can maintain or improve your own financial wellbeing this Christmas and enjoy a stress-free start to the new year.

 programs & support

 You Belong to More with CBHS Hospital cover:

 - Greater choice over your health options including who treats you

 - Get care at home with Hospital Substitute Treatment program

 - Free health and wellbeing programs to support your health challenges